balanarenmar/google-drive-ownership-transfer/README.md

 - **Invalid Credentials**: Ensure the `credentials_desktop.json` and `token.json` files are correctly configured.
 - **API Quota Exceeded**: Check your Google Cloud Project's API quota and request an increase if necessary.
 - **Email Not Sent**: Verify that the Gmail API is enabled and the sender's email address is valid.
+- **Ownership Transfer Failed**: Ensure both the old and new owners are in the same Google Workspace domain.

 ---